AWS CDK vs Terraform: The Complete 2026 Comparison

 Terraform's License Change Explained

-Terraform moved from Mozilla Public License (open source) to Business Source License (BSL).
+Terraform moved from Mozilla Public License (open source) to Business Source License (BSL) in August 2023.
 This is not a minor change.

 BSL restricts commercial use in certain scenarios, specifically around creating competing products.
 The license automatically converts to open source after a specified time period.